Contents

 mv ~/.user.post.solaris.csh ~/.user.post.solaris.csh.OLD

 (substitute the appropriate OS name for “solaris” in this example).
-These files can (optionally) eventually be deleted once you are comfortable that your current SciApps and overall shell configuration is stable and confirms to your desires.
+These files can (optionally) eventually be deleted once you are comfortable that your current SciApps and overall shell configurations are stable and conform to your desires.

 Next, create a new ~/.tcshrc file that contains the new SciApps initialization command discussed above, followed (and/or preceded, as desired) by your personal command aliases or environment variable definitions, if any.